Managing cloud licenses

 Activating the license

 For each environment, go to the CMS admin view, and activate the license on both the test and production environments.
-The running instances will be counted towards the total number of instances allowed by the license.
+The running instances are counted towards the total number of instances allowed by the license.

 In this section we explain how the instance counting works, and provide some practical guidelines for optimizing cloud-based licenses when used with Microsoft Azure.

-Since the cloud license is a floating license, you can add/remove instances as needed for the traffic volume, as long as you do not exceed the total number of instances allowed by your license.
+Since the cloud license is a floating license, you can add and remove instances as needed for the traffic volume, as long as you do not exceed the total number of instances allowed by your license.